Easter Island in 4 Days

 Hanga Roa

-We get to see our first moai statues, at Tahai; a group of five plus two individual statues on a cliff nearby.
+We get to see our first moai statues at Ahu Tahai.
+Here, a group of five moai plus two individual statues on a cliff nearby all stand overlooking the ocean.

 Chicken for Dinner